cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - Backend, the application's state, and verifiable logic.
 The backend runs inside the Cartesi Machine as a regular Linux application.

-- Frontend, the application's user-facing interface, such as a web app or a CLI tool like Cast
+- Frontend, the application's user-facing interface, such as a web app or a CLI tool like Cast.

 <video width="100%" controls poster="/img/architecture_dapp.png">